apache/wicket-site/start/wicket-9.x.md

 ## Status

-The status for Wicket 8.x is: **supported**.
+The status for Wicket 9.x is: **in development**.

-This is the current stable, **production ready** release of Wicket.
-All projects intended for production use should use this version.
+This is the current in development release of Wicket.
+As such, all projects intended for production should **NOT** use this version.

 ### Semantic versioning